abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l -t ./*.bin
 list any object whose name has 'bin' extension on this directory only, with their last modification

+It always searchs up to directories depths given explicitly on path,
+to search deeper than such, add either "*", a wildcard asterisk, in the directory path/name
+or "**", double wildcard asterisks, in the file name

+If it needs to be limited again of such specified path put -1...9 options,  e.g:
+search for current and 1 directory below it put -2,
+for current and 2 directories below add -3, etc.

-Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c and a.h
+If directories of root / has foo.c, foo.h, and path  /a and /a/b/c contain main.c, and /a/b/c also has meta.c, meta.h, arc.h

-  $ ls /a
-  main.c
-  $ ls /a/b/c
-  main.c meta.c a.h
-  $ cd /
-  $ l *.c *.h
+  $ l *.c
+  /foo.c

+  $ l */*.c
+  /foo.c
   /a/main.c
   /a/b/c/main.c
   /a/b/c/meta.c
-  /a/b/c/a.h

-  $ l *.c/
-  /a/b/c/

-it always searchs as many directories depths as the maximum limit provided in file system ,
-to lower the limit put -1...9 option,
-e.g. search for current and 1 directory below it put -2,
-for current and 2 directories below add -3, etc.

-$ cd /
-$ l -2 *.c
+  $ l */*.h

-/a/main.c
+  /foo.h
+  /a/b/c/arc.h
+  /a/b/c/meta.h

-Can be navigated in absolute path way
+Can navigate by absolute path

-$ cd /z
-$ l /a/b/c/m*.c
+$ l /a/b/c/m*.?

 /a/b/c/main.c
 /a/b/c/meta.c
+/a/b/c/meta.h

 can even navigate by way of absolute path followed relative path in a single line

-$ l /a/\\**m\*.c *.h
+$ l /a/\*/m\*.c  \*.h

-can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
+Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option

-$ l -E '/a/**m\w{1,2}\\.[c-h]'
+$ l -E '/a/*/m\w{1,2}\\.[c-h]'

 /a/b/min.c
 /a/b/c/d/e/min.h
-/a/b/c/d/e/f/g/max.c

-to better narrow down the search we could utilize Linux 'find' options to test/filter the search
+to better narrow down the search we could utilize Linux core util, "find", options to test/filter the search

 $ l -cmin -7 -E '/a/**m\w{1,2}\\.[c-h]'